This is our frequently asked questions page where we try our best to answer all the questions that get asked frequently.

 Is There a Natural Treatment Option for Vitiligo?

 The simple answer is yes; a Vitiligo natural treatment does exist.
 There have even been a number of research papers published that indicate that in scientific trials, patients have been cured naturally by using a combination of vitamins and herbal extracts.
 A lot of the research carried out in Sweden reports that dietary changes can also have a very noticeable effect.

-If you want more information on how to cure vitiligo naturally, check out Michael Dawson's step-by-step guide, "Natural Vitiligo Treatment System™".
+If you want more information on how to cure vitiligo naturally, check out Michael Dawson's step-by-step guide, "Natural Vitiligo Treatment System™" (link available at the bottom of the main article).
 Michael Dawson is a UK-based certified nutritionist, independent biomedical researcher and holistic health consultant.